-- Infrastructure projects and project finance in the energy, road, rail, education, water, waste, health, nursing home and housing sectors, with particular expertise in PPPs. - Construction law: Mary advises on all forms of Irish and international construction and engineering documentation. - Public Procurement and Competition law: Mary acts as an expert to the OECD and World Bank on public procurement and project finance and has drafted laws and procedures for many governments seeking to do business with the EU, such as Croatia, Macedonia, Jamaica and Morocco.
+Mary Dunne is a Partner in Maples and Calder's Projects & Construction team in the Maples Group's Dublin office.
+Mary's areas of expertise include infrastructure projects and project finance in the energy, road, rail, education, water, waste health, nursing home and housing sectors, with particular expertise in PPPs.
+She also provides advice on construction law and advises on all forms of Irish and international construction and engineering documentation.
+Additionally, Mary specialises in public procurement and competition law and acts as an expert to the OECD and World Bank on public procurement and project finance.
+She has drafted laws and procedures for many governments seeking to do business with the EU, such as Croatia, Macedonia, Jamaica and Morocco.

-Maples GroupTel:+353 1 619 202175 St. Stephen's GreenEmail:mary.dunne@maples.comDublin 2, D02 PR50URL:www.maples.com
+Maples Group 75 St. Stephen's Green Dublin 2, D02 PR50 Ireland Tel:+353 1 619 2021Email:mary.dunne@maples.comURL:www.maples.com